-Sibley Memorial Hospital will respond to its community services requirements, in accordance with Chapter 44 of the District of Columbia Municipal Regulations, Title 22, entitled "Provision of Uncompensated Care and Community Services," as follows:
+Sibley Memorial Hospital will respond to its community services requirements, in accordance with Chapter 44 of the District of Columbia Municipal Regulations, Title 22, entitled "Provision of Uncompensated Care" as follows:

 (a) All medically necessary services of the hospital normally furnished to inpatients and outpatients, including emergency services will be available to all eligible persons who request uncompensated services.

 (b) All medically necessary services will be available on a first-come, first-served basis until the hospital's obligation under the Regulations has been met.

 (c) Eligibility for care free of charge or at reduced charges is based on family size, annual individual or family income and the current poverty line (including multiples thereof) established by U.S. Department of Health and Human Services Secretary pursuant to 42 U.S.C.
 9902.
 A person whose individual or family income is greater than the current poverty line will be eligible to receive services at reduced charges in accordance with the hospital's determination of that person's individual financial circumstances and/or ability to pay, up to a maximum of 100% of hospital charges.